szilard/benchm-ml/README.md

-Furthermore, the increase in available RAM over the last years in servers and also in the cloud, and the fact that for machine learning one typically refines the raw data into a much smaller sized data matrix is making the mostly single-machine highly-performing tools (such as xgboost, lightgbm VW but also h2o) the best choice for most practical applications now.
+Furthermore, the increase in available RAM over the last years in servers and also in the cloud, and the fact that for machine learning one typically refines the raw data into a much smaller sized data matrix is making the mostly single-machine highly-performing tools (such as xgboost, lightgbm, VW but also h2o) the best choice for most practical applications now.
 The big data hype is finally over.

 What's happening now is a new wave of hype, namely deep learning.
 The fanboys now think deep learning (or as they miscall it: